Diagnostic Imaging

 Computed Tomography (CT Scan)

 Rockcastle Regional’s Siemens Somatom Sensation 64 Slice CT scanner is fast enough to actually capture a heartbeat and perform multiple cardiac exams at once.
-This CT can visualize the smallest arteries in the heart and can be used instead of heart catheterizations.

 Computed tomography (CT) scanning blends the traditional use of X-rays with the latest computer innovations.
 CT imaging uses special x-ray equipment to produce cross-sectional images or pictures of the inside of the body and a computer reconstructs these slices to produce a 3D image of the areas being studied.
 When the image slices are reassembled by computer software, the result is a very detailed multidimensional view of the body’s interior.
 CT scans of internal organs, bone, soft tissue, and blood vessels provide greater clarity than conventional x-ray exams.